Randolph De Battista: Early life

 De Battista obtained a Bachelor of Laws at the University of Malta in 2009, followed by a Diploma of notary Public in 2010 and went on to read for a Doctorate of Laws degree and graduated in 2012 with a doctoral thesis entitled "The Introduction of Sperm Donation in Malta: In the light of a Parent's Right to Family Life and the Best Interest of the Child".

-During his student days De Battista was a member of social-democrat student organisation Pulse, where he also served as President between 2006 and 2008.
+During his student days De Battista was a member of social-democrat student organisation Pulse, where he also was President between 2006 and 2008.
 During his tenure, Pulse managed to win the elections for the Junior College Council in 2007.

 Career

 In 2011 he was appointed as Partit Laburista's Communications Coordinator, where he formed part of the communications team of the 2013 General Elections.
-He then served as Deputy Chief of Staff to the Deputy Prime Minister and Minister for European Affairs Louis Grech, before being nominated as Chef de Cabinet at the Maltese Permanent Representation to the European Union, during the preparations for Malta's first Presidency of the Council of the European Union.
+He then was Deputy Chief of Staff to the Deputy Prime Minister and Minister for European Affairs Louis Grech, before being nominated as Chef de Cabinet at the Maltese Permanent Representation to the European Union, during the preparations for Malta's first Presidency of the Council of the European Union.

 In 2017, De Battista was appointed to work in Michel Barnier's European Commission Task Force 50, in charge of negotiating the departure of the United Kingdom from the European Union.

-In September 2017, Randolph De Battista was appointed Chief Executive Officer of Partit Laburista where he served till 2020.
-He was reappointed in the role in April 2022 and served until August 2024.
+From September 2017 to 2020, De Battista was appointed Chief Executive Officer of Partit Laburista.
+He was reappointed in the role in April 2022 and remained until August 2024.
 De Battista was also the founder and editor of TheJournal.Mt.
 He replaced Rosianne Cutajar on the Social Affairs Committee of the Parliament of Malta.